Last updated on February 19th, 2026 at 05:04 pm

 The Story of Holika and Prahlad

-The most well-known story behind Holi is that of Prahlad and Holika, which symbolizes the victory of good over evil.
+One of the most famous stories of Holi is that of Prahlad and Holika, a tale that celebrates the triumph of good over evil.

 Krishna and Radha’s Playful Holi Story